 - If hair is resistant to chemicals or curved incorrectly around perm rods, you might get wayward ends (called fishtails) that stick straight out from the rest of your hairstyle.

-Solutions for a Bad Perm
+Bad Perm Solutions

 - Wash your hair immediately.
 Most perm formulas need 28 hours to neutralize, which is why stylists recommend waiting 48 hours before shampooing.
 If you want to undo the results of a perm, use a nourishing shampoo and conditioner to cleanse and hydrate your hair.
 This has the added benefit of making your hair healthier for future styles.